MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.audioCapture/README.md

 ## Reference

-All you need is to add the `videoCapture` permission to the manifest.
+All you need is to add the `audioCapture` permission to the manifest.